Copyright 2024 The PyMC Developers

 [docs] @conditioned_vars(["X", "y", "sigma"]) class Marginal(Base): R""" Marginal Gaussian process.
 The `gp.Marginal` class is an implementation of the sum of a GP prior and additive noise.
 It has `marginal_likelihood`, `conditional` and `predict` methods.
 This GP implementation can be used to implement regression on data that is normally distributed.
 For more information on the `marginal_likelihood`, `conditional` and `predict` methods, see their docstrings.
 Parameters ---------- mean_func : Mean, default ~pymc.gp.mean.Zero The mean function. cov_func : 2D array-like, or Covariance, default ~pymc.gp.cov.Constant The covariance function.
 Examples -------- .. code:: python # A one dimensional column vector of inputs.
 X = np.linspace(0, 1, 10)[:, None] with pm.Model() as model: # Specify the covariance function. cov_func = pm.gp.cov.ExpQuad(1, ls=0.1) # Specify the GP.
 The default mean function is `Zero`. gp = pm.gp.Marginal(cov_func=cov_func) # Place a GP prior over the function f. sigma = pm.HalfCauchy("sigma", beta=3) y_ = gp.marginal_likelihood("y", X=X, y=y, sigma=sigma) ... # After fitting or sampling, specify the distribution # at new points with .conditional Xnew = np.linspace(-1, 2, 50)[:, None] with model: fcond = gp.conditional("fcond", Xnew=Xnew) """ def _build_marginal_likelihood(self, X, noise_func, jitter): mu = self.mean_func(X) Kxx = self.cov_func(X) Knx = noise_func(X) cov = Kxx + Knx return mu, stabilize(cov, jitter)

-def _predict_at(self, Xnew, diag=False, pred_noise=False, given=None, jitter=JITTER_DEFAULT): R""" Return the mean vector and covariance matrix of the conditional distribution as symbolic variables.
+def _predict_at(self, Xnew, diag=False, pred_noise=False, given=None, jitter=JITTER_DEFAULT): R""" Return symbolic mean and covariance of the conditional distribution.
 Parameters ---------- Xnew : array-like Function input values.
 If one-dimensional, must be a column vector with shape `(n, 1)`. diag : bool, default False If `True`, return the diagonal instead of the full covariance matrix. pred_noise : bool, default False Whether or not observation noise is included in the conditional. given : dict, optional Can take key value pairs: `X`, `y`, `sigma`, and `gp`.
 See the :ref:`section <additive_gp>` in the documentation on additive GP models in pymc for more information. """ givens = self._get_given_vals(given) mu, cov = self._build_conditional(Xnew, pred_noise, diag, *givens, jitter) return mu, cov

 [docs] @conditioned_vars(["X", "Xu", "y", "sigma"]) class MarginalApprox(Marginal): R""" Approximate marginal Gaussian process.
 The `gp.MarginalApprox` class is an implementation of the sum of a GP prior and additive noise.
 It has `marginal_likelihood`, `conditional` and `predict` methods.
 This GP implementation can be used to implement regression on data that is normally distributed.
 The available approximations are: - DTC: Deterministic Training Conditional - FITC: Fully independent Training Conditional - VFE: Variational Free Energy Parameters ---------- mean_func : Mean, default ~pymc.gp.mean.Zero The mean function. cov_func : 2D array-like, or Covariance, default ~pymc.gp.cov.Constant The covariance function. approx : str, default 'VFE' The approximation to use.
 Must be one of `VFE`, `FITC` or `DTC`.
 Examples -------- .. code:: python # A one dimensional column vector of inputs.
 X = np.linspace(0, 1, 10)[:, None] # A smaller set of inducing inputs Xu = np.linspace(0, 1, 5)[:, None] with pm.Model() as model: # Specify the covariance function. cov_func = pm.gp.cov.ExpQuad(1, ls=0.1) # Specify the GP.
 The default mean function is `Zero`. gp = pm.gp.MarginalApprox(cov_func=cov_func, approx="FITC") # Place a GP prior over the function f. sigma = pm.HalfCauchy("sigma", beta=3) y_ = gp.marginal_likelihood("y", X=X, Xu=Xu, y=y, sigma=sigma) ... # After fitting or sampling, specify the distribution # at new points with .conditional Xnew = np.linspace(-1, 2, 50)[:, None] with model: fcond = gp.conditional("fcond", Xnew=Xnew) References ---------- - Quinonero-Candela, J., and Rasmussen, C. (2005).
 A Unifying View of Sparse Approximate Gaussian Process Regression. - Titsias, M. (2009).
 Variational Learning of Inducing Variables in Sparse Gaussian Processes. - Bauer, M., van der Wilk, M., and Rasmussen, C. E. (2016).
 Understanding Probabilistic Sparse Gaussian Process Approximations. """ _available_approx = ("FITC", "VFE", "DTC")